A-Z Index

 EPIDEMIOLOGIC DATA FOR OUTBREAKS

-1. Following the COVID-19 line list template, Create and maintain a line list including information on all cases and contacts among staff and residents even if a case may not be considered part of the outbreak (see parts e. and f. below for more details).
+1. Following the COVID-19 line list template, create and maintain a line list including information on all cases and contacts among staff and residents even if a case may not be considered part of the outbreak (see parts e. and f. below for more details).
 Contacts should include all residents who are close contacts and all staff who have higher-risk exposures to confirmed cases.

 2. Confirm etiology of outbreak using testing data and thorough contact tracing.